Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }

 for (n in obj) {
-  console.log("value", n);      //  prints "value 2, value 4, value 1st, value 3rd".
+  console.log("accessor", n);   //  prints "accessor 2, accessor 4, accessor 1st, accessor 3rd".
 Note random order.
 }

 // forEach has a lot of functionality.
 Also see array.some(), array.every() etc. Basic example: